aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/import-data-into-spreadsheet/_index.md

 ## Why You Should Use This API

-- **Efficient Data Loading** – Import large volumes of data without first creating intermediate files.
+- **Efficient data loading** – Enables bulk import of large datasets directly into a workbook without creating intermediate files.
-- **Developer‑Friendly** – SDKs are available for many languages, reducing development effort and ensuring consistent implementations.
-- **Cost‑Effective** – The API processes data in‑memory, minimizing storage usage and associated costs.
+- **Broad SDK support** – Provides client libraries for .NET, Java, PHP, Ruby, Node.js, Python, Go, and Perl, simplifying integration.
+- **In‑memory processing** – Performs transformations in memory, which reduces temporary storage requirements.

 ## How to Use the Import Data into Spreadsheet API with SDKs

+**Prerequisites:** To use this API you must have a valid Aspose Cloud account, the latest version of the Aspose.Cells Cloud SDK (v4.0 or newer), and an OAuth2 access token with the `Cells.ReadWrite` scope.
+The data files must not exceed the service‑specific size limits (typically 100 MB per file).

+**Notes / Limitations:** The API supports up to 1 000 000 rows per import.
+Only comma is the default CSV delimiter; other single‑character delimiters can be specified via the `splitter` parameter.
+Large XML files may increase processing time.

+For related operations such as exporting data or converting workbook formats, see the **Export Data** and **Convert Workbook** documentation.

 ### Import Data into Spreadsheet API Specification